Carmela Guerriero was raised with the 20-per-cent rule when it came to finances.

 “That automatic savings plan was invoked in me from my very first job,” says Guerriero.
 “I learned the benefit of compounding at a young age, and have been very grateful for that lesson ever since.”

-Guerriero, now Quebec regional vice president, Estate and Trust Services at RBC Wealth Management, is helping other young women and families learn about saving, spending and investing for the future.
+Guerriero, now Quebec regional vice president, Royal Trust at RBC Wealth Management, is helping other young women and families learn about saving, spending and investing for the future.

 She says the advice is particularly important for women, whose investment needs can be quite different from men, especially given their changing roles in society.